steven-varga/HDFGroup-mailinglist/extend-attribute-2022-03-15/README.md

 }
 }
 ```
-To updata the attribute you need to remove it first, since H5CPP doesn't yet do this automatically; in fact there is no `h5::adelete` either! -- however by design you can interchange HDF5 C API calls with H5CPP templates, so here is the update:
+To update the attribute you need to remove it first, since H5CPP doesn't yet do this automatically; in fact there is no `h5::adelete` either! -- however by design you can interchange HDF5 C API calls with H5CPP templates, so here is the update with [H5Adelete](https://portal.hdfgroup.org/display/HDF5/H5A_DELETE) and [`h5::awrite`](http://sandbox.h5cpp.org/architecture/#attributes):

 ```
 H5Adelete(ds,  "attribute name");